 The important thing is to take that next step.

 In defined contribution plans, the amount of funds accumulated and the investment gains or loses solely determine the benefit at retirement.
 You should refer to your retirement plan, adoption agreement or consult a tax advisor for more information about these distribution rules.
 Neither Summit nor its agents give tax advice.
-Client should contact their attorney or tax advisor on their specific situation.
+Clients should contact their attorney or tax advisor on their specific situation.